 Black raspberries, on the other hand, will occasionally produce runners, but they most often spread by tipping.
 Tipping is just like tip layering, except that nature does all the work.
 If you want to keep your black raspberries in place, keep them pruned and don’t let them lean over.

-Having fresh blackberries and raspberries sounds like a dream come true, and now that you know these guidelines, it can be a reality for you!
-Propagate to your heart’s content and have a berry good time.
+With any new planting, make sure it’s done in well-draining, fungus-free soil.
+You want to give your raspberries their best chance at survival, because having fresh raspberries sounds like a dream come true, and now that you know these guidelines, it can be a reality for you!
+Start propagating your plants to your heart’s content and have a berry good time.